ScottArbeit/Grace/README.md

 ### SHA-256 hashes

-Grace uses SHA-256 hashes to verify that the files that you save and commit are exactly the ones that get retrieved by clients.
-Grace will include a command to verify the SHA-256 hashes of all downloaded files.
+Grace uses SHA-256 hashes to verify that the files you uploaded, and the directory versions that went with them, are exactly the ones that get retrieved by clients.
+Grace will include a command to verify the SHA-256 hashes of all downloaded files and directory versions.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

 ### Local file cache

-Grace maintains a local file cache of versions of files that it's downloaded, and prunes it regularly.
+Grace repositories have a local cache of file versions that have been uploaded and downloaded.
 When running `grace watch`, Grace can download new file versions from multiple branches in the background so your `grace switch` commands run nearly instantly.

+The local file cache is pruned regularly.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

 ### 2048 characters

-When you're running `grace promote/commit/checkpoint/save/tag -m <some message>`... that _\<some message\>_ can be up to 2048 characters.
+When you're running `grace promote/commit/checkpoint/save/tag -m <some message>`, the _\<some message\>_ part can be up to 2048 characters.

 50 characters...
 I don't think so.
 Feel free to share details.
 The person you help might be future you.